washingtonyachtclub/documents/WYC_Policies.md

 Hourly employees may petition the Executive Council for resolution of any salary disputes.

 #### Hours
-The Program Director’s and Ratings Examiners’ hours will be set in consultation with the Executive Council.
+The Secretary’s and Ratings Examiners’ hours will be set in consultation with the Executive Council.
 The Ratings Examiners’ hours should be spread out to ensure sufficient coverage for both weekends and weekdays based on Member interests.
-The Program Director’s and Ratings Examiners’ hours may be significantly curtailed depending on seasonal demand or budget constraints.
+The Secretary’s and Ratings Examiners’ hours may be significantly curtailed depending on seasonal demand or budget constraints.
 The Treasurer’s hours will be on an as-needed basis.

 ### Payment Dates
 Hourly employees will be paid on a bi-monthly basis.